-Canadian-born David Cronenberg, known as the Baron of Blood for his genre-defining horror films such as Scanners (1981) and The Fly (1986), returns with his first biopic picture following the life of psychiatrist Carl Jung (Michael Fassbender) and his relationship with Sigmund Freud (Viggo Mortensen).
+Canadian-born David Cronenberg, known as the Baron of Blood for his genre-defining horror films such as Scanners (1981) and The Fly (1986), returns with his first biopic following the life of psychiatrist Carl Jung (Michael Fassbender) and his relationship with Sigmund Freud (Viggo Mortensen).

 The narrative focuses on Jung who, after being unable to diagnose patient Sabina Spielrein (Keira Knightley) and free her from episodes of psychotic behaviour, turns to renowned doctor Sigmund Freud and thus forms an important relationship and revolutionises the study of psychoanalysis.

 Having dealt with patient-doctor relationships in bloody horror The Brood, Cronenberg returns to the subject but with a very different eye.
 Much like A History of Violence and aster Promises, A Dangerous Method is awash with rich location settings and innovatively placed shots that explore the process of psychoanalytic treatment at the turn of the twentieth century.

 Filming in the simple but tranquil country side ares of Germany, Austria and Switzerland, it allows for some breath-taking cinematography which contrasts a story of complexities, deceit and despair beautifully adapted by Christopher Hampton.